totallyrin/ttsm/README.md

 4. Click on a server to access more detailed information, such as logs, configuration options, and control buttons to start or stop the server.

-## Contributing

-Contributions to TTSM are welcome!
-If you find a bug or have a feature request, please open an issue on the GitHub repository.
-If you'd like to contribute code, feel free to fork the repository and submit a pull request with your changes.

-Before submitting a pull request, please ensure that you have run the tests and that your code follows the project's coding style guidelines.

 ## Acknowledgements

 TTSM is built using [Node.js](https://nodejs.org) and [Next.js](https://nextjs.org) frameworks.
 It makes use of various